 5 Important Facts about Dads and Family LeaveJune 17, 2017

-We all know that every father plays an important role in his family’s health and well-being, and that it’s good for fathers to take time off to be with them.
+We all know that every father plays an important role in his family’s health and well-being, and that it’s good for a father to take time off to be with his family when a new child arrives.
 But do you know how crucial it is?

 Fact 1: Fathers who take paternity leave are more likely to change diapers and dress their children, even after they go back to work.

 In families where both parents take parental leave, both parents are more likely to do their fair share of caregiving, and that promotes gender equity.

 Fact 2: Researchers have found that young children whose fathers engage with them do better on assessments for mental and social development.

 More than 1 million new neural connections are formed every second in a young child’s brain, so every moment matters.